edoardocattapan/ardo.github.io/_posts/2020-01-22-creation-is-impossible.md

 When we accept creation and annihilation - birth and death - in our conception of the world, we easily come to connect the dots and paint the picture of "*becoming-in-time*".
 That is to say: the process by which *something* is non-existent, then it comes into existence, exists for a while, then goes into non-existence.

 The process of *becoming-in-time* strictly implies an irreversible flow of time, where past, present and future succeed in linear progression.
-Creation, annihilation and the process of *becoming-in-time* are all, then, very tightly interrelated and necessary for each other to legitimize the concept for the flow of time.
+Creation, annihilation and the process of *becoming-in-time* are all very tightly interrelated and necessary for each other to legitimize the idea of the flow of time.

 For example, think of *you*: initially you did not exist, then you were born, coming into existence in this world, and you are now existing in a process of *becoming-in-time*, which is your life, towards your inevitable death, when you will go into non-existence again, for all eternity.
 Another example is the Christian tale: God created the world and humanity, who start from the Garden of Eden, time is passing by linearly and irreversibly, until the final Day of the Apocalypse.